Azure/azure-functions-templates/Templates/TimerTrigger/readme.md

 # TimerTrigger - Node

 The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
-This sample demostrates a simple use case of calling your function every 5 minutes.
+This sample demonstrates a simple use case of calling your function every 5 minutes.

 ## How it works